Gastric Sleeve Surgery

 What other Weight Loss Surgery procedures are available?

-Your bariatric surgeon, Dr David Joseph, will recommend the most appropriate procedure after assessing your health, BMI, and previous surgical history.
+Specialist Bariatric Surgeon Dr David Joseph will recommend the most appropriate procedure after assessing your BMI, medical history, existing health conditions and long-term weight loss goals.

-Learn more about your weight loss surgery options and which procedure may be most suitable for you.
+Learn more about your weight loss surgery options and discover which procedure may be the most suitable for you.

 Considering Gastric Sleeve Surgery?

-If you are considering gastric sleeve surgery in Sydney, our experienced bariatric team led by Dr David Joseph, provides personalised assessment and treatment options tailored to your health needs.
+If you are considering gastric sleeve surgery in Sydney, our experienced bariatric team led by Dr David Joseph, provides personalised assessment and treatment options tailored to your individual health needs.

 Your Bariatric Surgeon

 Dr David Joseph is an experienced bariatric surgeon providing gastric sleeve surgery in Sydney.
-He specialises in weight loss surgery procedures including gastric sleeve, gastric bypass and revision bariatric surgery.
+He specialises in weight loss surgery including gastric sleeve, gastric bypass and revision bariatric surgery.

-Dr Joseph works with a multidisciplinary bariatric team including dietitians and support specialists to help patients achieve safe and sustainable long-term weight loss.
+Dr Joseph works with a multidisciplinary bariatric team including experienced dietitians and support specialists to help patients achieve safe and sustainable long-term weight loss.